bow-swift/nef/README.md

 ### 🔖 Generating a Markdown project

 Xcode Playgrounds let you write comments in Markdown format using the symbols `//:` for single line comments, or `/*: */` for multiline comments.
-Inside this comments, you can use any Markdown syntax; an exmaple:
+Inside this comments, you can use any Markdown syntax; an example:

 ```swift
 /*: